Anyone who knows me, knows why yoga is not for me.

 Every move we do she wants us to hold for 3 deep breaths.
 I don’t know what kind of free diving breathing techniques they use in yoga, but I don’t use them in my everyday life, so her 3 deep breaths were equivalent to about 6 or 7 of mine.

-I didn’t have a problem getting into and holding the poses, which surprised me, but having the attention span of a 2 year old my mind kept wandering and I would lean and/or fall over.
+I didn’t have a problem getting into and holding the poses, which surprised me, but having the attention span of a 2 year old that just ate her entire Trick or Treat haul, my mind kept wandering and I would lean and/or fall over.

 When I go to the gym I like to break a sweat, I don’t go there to relax.
 If I wanted to relax, I’d go to the beach or go get my nails done.

-For the entire hour, I did not sweat once, I did not feel the “burn” and I felt like I wasted my time, I was tricked.
+For the entire hour, I did not sweat once, I did not feel the “burn” and I felt like it was a complete waste of my time, I was tricked.